Pancronos/FPV-3D-print/README.md

 Notes:
 Some STL files are as published, but to get good results it is suggested to change position, example a standoff is printed well in vertical position enabling support and brim.
-Consider rotating element for better print and less filament usage.
+Consider rotating element for better print results and less filament usage.
 Enjoy.